TRTL Principal Investigator: Sarah E. Victor, PhD

 Terry Trieu, MA

-Terry is an incoming 1st year graduate student in the TRTL.
+Terry (they/them) is a 2nd year graduate student in the TRTL.
 They received their bachelor's and master's degrees in psychology from California State University, Northridge in 2009 and 2015.
 They are interested in how individuals conceptualize self-injurious behaviors and how that affects the transition from ideation to action.
 They are also interested in how suicide risk is measured and determined.
 When not working, Terry can be found hiking, playing board games, or reading.

 Kirsten Christensen, BS

-Kirsten is an incoming 1st year graduate student in TRTL.
+Kirsten (she/her) is a 2nd year graduate student in TRTL.
 She graduated with her bachelor's degree in psychology and statistics from Florida State University in 2018, and currently works as a research coordinator at McLean Hospital.
 Her research interests include suicide risk assessment and interventions for acute risk (e.g., inpatient hospitalization).
 She enjoys hiking, board games, and exploring cities.

 Amanda Bianco, MA

 Amanda (she/her) is a 1st year graduate student in TRTL.
 She graduated with her bachelor’s degree in psychology from Appalachian State University in 2019 and with her master’s degree, also in psychology, from Stony Brook University in 2020.
 She is interested in studying the suicidal process and identifying potential functions of suicidal behavior to inform future interventions for high-risk clinical populations.
 In her free time, Amanda enjoys staying active by hiking, or engaging in outdoor activities, and traveling to new places.